Error handling for remote module rendering in Module Federation.

-Version Requirement
+Version Requirements

 Background

-Network Layer: Retry Mechanism
+Network layer: Retry mechanism

-Using the @module-federation/retry-plugin to handle network-related issues:
+Use @module-federation/retry-plugin plugin to handle network related issues:

 • Automatically retry failed resource requests

-• Configurable retry count and interval
+• Configurable retry times and interval

-• Support for custom error handling strategies
+• Support custom error handling strategy

-• Capture errors at different loading lifecycle stages
+• Capture errors in different loading lifecycle

-• Provide fallback components or backup resources
+• Provide fallback component or backup resource

-• Support custom error handling strategies
+• Support custom error handling strategy

-Rendering Layer: Error Boundaries
+Rendering layer: Error boundary

-Using React's ErrorBoundary mechanism to handle component rendering exceptions:
+Use React's ErrorBoundary mechanism to handle component rendering exceptions:

 • Support error recovery and retry loading